dhutchison/dhutchison.github.io/_posts/2022-08-07-restarting-poe-via-ssh-on-a-usw-lite-16-poe.markdown

 This port can be turned off by running `swctrl poe set off id 6`, then switched back on with `swctrl poe set auto id 6`.

 As a word of caution with this though - originally I had ran `swctrl poe set off 6` (note the missing `id` between `off` and `6`).
 This is the incorrect syntax, so it ignores the number and turned PoE off on all ports of the switch.
 This was a problem for me as the Wifi Access Points were also powered by this switch so I needed to go reconnect with a cable to re-enable PoE for the access points too.

+A safer option, sent in by Shawn Kelley, is the `restart` command.
+So instead of setting poe "off" then "on" you can run `swctrl poe restart id 6` to power cycle the port.